 Liquidity reports can even be broken up by entry and exit points.

 Risk Analysis lets you see data regarding risk performance on trades.

 Reports can be run by dollar value or dollar increment.

+The sharing community feature is effectively Tradervue’s social media platform.
 This is the place to share trades with the day trading community and get trading tips from others.

 No information appears on the social media platform without your permission.

 Tradervue is a legit trade journaling platform that offers a unique blend of powerful analysis tools as well as social media elements.

 It’s everything you’d expect from a trade journal and much more.

 If you’re looking to beef up your trading strategies, Tradervue has a lot to offer.

 Tradervue has some powerful tools at its disposal that can help take your trades to the next level, but there are a few negatives to be aware of.